-With the TRON Lightcycle Run roller coaster opening at Disney’s Magic Kingdom on April 4, you are going to need to know the best way to ride it.
-For the last few years, Disney has been using the Virtual Queue and boarding groups whenever a new E-Ticket attraction opens which means you need to know how those two things work to ride.
+With the TRON Lightcycle Run roller coaster having been opened at Disney’s Magic Kingdom since April 2023, you are still going to need to know the best way to ride it.
+For the last few years, Disney has been using the Virtual Queue and boarding groups whenever a new E-Ticket attraction opens, which means you need to know how those two things work to ride.

 I don’t think there has been anything more frustrating about a Disney vacation over the last few years than figuring out how to use the Virtual Queue system.
 Since Disney introduced it in 2019, it has been public enemy number one to most park guests.